ryanthomas92/ng-hangman/readme.md

 ### Step 5: Looking Good

-The guesses on the page is kinda ugly.
+The way the guesses are displayed on the page isn't very appealing.
 Let's fix it.

 * change the list of guesses to display using `ng-repeat`
 * improve the looks of anything else as desired